mwafrika/backend-test-byfood/README.md

-# Book Management System
+# Library Management System

 ## Overview
-The Book Management System is a powerful and flexible server application built with Go (Golang) and the Gin framework, designed to efficiently manage books.
+The Library Management System is a powerful and flexible server application built with Go (Golang) and the Gin framework, designed to efficiently manage books.
 It provides a RESTful API for performing various book-related operations such as adding, updating, deleting, and retrieving books.
 Additionally, it offers functionality to process URLs for redirection and canonicalization

 ## Table of Contents
 - [API Documentation]()